Best budget wireless headphones 2024: cut the cable with our expert pick of cheap wireless headphones

 You can trust Louder Our experienced team has worked for some of the biggest brands in music.
 From testing headphones to reviewing albums, our experts aim to create reviews you can trust.
 Find out more about how we review.

-You may assume that a limited budget means limited options when it comes to the best cheap wireless headphones, but $100/£80 will get you a decent pair of cheap wireless headphones: from sizeable on-ear noise-cancellers, through to in-ear run-friendly headphones.
+Budget: You may assume that a limited budget means limited options when it comes to the best cheap wireless headphones, but $100/£80 will get you a decent pair of cheap wireless headphones: from sizeable on-ear noise-cancellers, through to in-ear run-friendly headphones.

-There's so much choice now that it’s easy to become crippled by the options available to you.
+Usage: There's so much choice now that it’s easy to become crippled by the options available to you.
 The trick when it comes to choosing is to think about when and where you’ll be doing most of your listening.
 If your enjoyment of Tool is severely hampered by the inane ramblings of the tools you call ‘colleagues’, definitely consider a pair of budget cans.

 If a mess of cables is holding you back during a run or workout, then a pair of cheap wireless headphones that are fitness-specific (ie, sweat- and water-resistant, with a stay-put shape) will be just the ticket.

-When selecting from among the best budget wireless headphones, make sure to consider the battery life being offered and which version of Bluetooth is being used.
+Tech features: When selecting from among the best budget wireless headphones, make sure to consider the battery life being offered and which version of Bluetooth is being used.
 The later the version – we’ve now moved up to 5.0 – the more battery-friendly and potentially better sounding it is.
 AptX Bluetooth, meanwhile, is specifically for audio and suggests that sound quality has been prioritised – at least to an extent.

 How we test the best budget wireless headphones

 Battery life is obviously a big deal as the last thing we want are headphones that will let us down midway through Lynyrd Skynyrd's Freebird.
 Thankfully, budget wireless headphones usually offer stonking playtime, because they often don’t have the drain of Active Noise Cancelling.
+We test headphones from full charge to full drain, using as many features as possible to really test performace.

 We consider the flavour of Bluetooth important too, as this can have a material impact on both sound quality and battery life.
-Generally we favour Bluetooth 5.0 or higher, as this iteration is more economical when it comes to energy (which translates to longer playtimes) and stable, so you won’t drop out when wind-milling your air guitar.
+Generally, we favour Bluetooth 5.0 or higher, as this iteration is more economical when it comes to energy (which translates to longer playtimes) and stable, so you won’t drop out when wind-milling your air guitar.

 Ultimately though, audio performance remains the big clincher.
 For our tests, we listen to a barrage of cuts, from tried and tested classic rock favourites, through more tonally complex prog rock, and then full-on bangers.
 As budget headphones tend to have smaller drivers and cut-price electronics, we particularly want to hear how well they articulate guitar tones and aggressive drum fills.